 The basic data required to estimate the Törnqvist indices of total output, total input, and total factor productivity (TFP) are the value and price index of each item of outputs and inputs.
 These basic data are also used to estimate the system of the translog cost function and the cost and revenue share equations.
-However, it is more convenient to start from the variable definitions of and data processing of the latter.
-After that, those of the former will be explained.
+However, it is more convenient to start from the variable definitions and data processing of the latter.